artin-fathzadeh/artin/README.md

 # Contact

-Please report any errors, feedback, questions, or any other concerns you may have here;
+Please report any errors, feedback, questions, or any other concerns you may have here (recommended);

+You can also submit an issue at (issue specific); https://github.com/artin-fathzadeh/artin/issues

-If you would prefer to email me you can contact; artinf@zohomail.com
+If you would prefer to email me you can contact; mailto:artinf@zohomail.com (mailto: command)